Do you want to know that is pickleball an Olympic Sport? The answer is no, not yet.

-But get ready for a game that’ll blow your mind! the Sports and Fitness Industry Association named it the fastest-growing sport in the US for three years straight, with an impressive 4.8 million players and counting!
+Curious to know if pickleball is an Olympic sport?
+Well, not yet, but let me tell you, this game is taking the world by storm!
+The Sports and Fitness Industry Association has crowned it the fastest-growing sport in the US for three consecutive years, with a whopping 4.8 million players and counting!

 But don’t count it out just yet.
 With its lightning-fast growth, there’s a real chance Pickleball could be hitting the Olympic stage in the future.